-The nodal series may contain temporal similarity that are shared by neighboring nodes.
-By jointly modeling temporal dynamics and structural patterns through the prior parameters, our framework integrates both sources of information to form clusters.
-Consequently, the resulting partitions are more informative, in the sense that they reflect both temporal similarity and structural proximity, rather than solely relying on the time series $\{\bm{Y}_i\}_{i \in \mathcal{V}}$ or the graph structure $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ alone.
+For attributed graphs, features observed at neighboring nodes often exhibit similar patterns.
+To capture this behavior, the proposed framework jointly models nodal attributes and graphical structure, allowing the learned priors to integrate both sources of information.
+Specifically, the graph-fused LASSO regularization encourages adjacent nodes with similar patterns to have similar prior means, effectively promoting piecewise-constant structure over the graph.
+The estimated prior parameters form well-separated regions in a low-dimensional Euclidean space.
+Therefore, $k$-means method is applied to $\{ \hat{\bm{\mu}}_i \}_{i \in \mathcal{V}}$, as centroid-based clustering method align well with the geometry induced by the regularization.
+The resulting partitions are more informative in that they reflect both attribute similarity and structural proximity, rather than solely relying on the features $\{\bm{Y}_i\}_{i \in \mathcal{V}}$ or the graph structure $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ alone.

-Since most $k$-means algorithms require the number of clusters, $k$, we estimate this parameter via a silhouette score.
-Specifically, a range of $k$ in $\{ 2, \dots, K \}$ is considered; the one having the highest silhouette score $S \in [-1,1]$, defined by
+Since $k$-means algorithm requires the number of clusters $k$, we estimate this parameter via a silhouette score.
+A range of $k$ in $\{ 2, \dots, K \}$ is considered; the one having the highest silhouette score $S \in [-1,1]$, defined by

 is selected.
 Here, $d_i^{\text{in}}$ is the mean distance between point $i$ and all points in the same cluster, and $d_i^{\text{out}}$ is the minimum mean distance between point $i$ and any other cluster.
 A higher $S$ suggests more cohesive clusters, with distinct separation between different clusters.